teknofire/chef-server/dev-docs/FrequentTasks.md

 ### Overview

+For personal sanity, remove all .bundle and vendor directories before starting and after you complete the updates.

 The following Gemfile.locks need to be updated to do a complete sweep.
 We strongly recommend using bundler 1.17.x until bundler 2.1 is out and stable.

-For personal sanity, remove all .bundle and vendor directories before starting and after you complete the updates.

 - oc-chef-pedant/Gemfile.lock
 - src/oc-id/Gemfile.lock
+  DO NOT update this file unless Rails is upgraded.
-  Due to the rails version, we've locked a lot of dependencies.
+  Due to the Rails version, we've locked a lot of dependencies.
 Make sure we can build and run oc-id before merging to master.
-  You'll need the libsqlite3-dev library if doing this on Ubuntu
+  You'll need the libsqlite3-dev library if doing this on Ubuntu.
-QUESTION: do we, or do we not, update oc-id?
 - src/oc\_erchef/apps/chef_objects/priv/depselector\_rb/Gemfile.lock
 - src/chef-server-ctl/Gemfile.lock
 - src/oc_bifrost/oc-bifrost-pedant/Gemfile.lock